MatiasTong/ELC-Hackathon-Team_Project/team-project/README.md

-# ELCHackathon 2020 - EZCheck
+# ELCHackathon 2020 - CodeSharkz:EZCheck
-### By Team CodeSharkz

-## ELC Hackathon 2020
+## Challenge
-#HackForPink<br />
-#Challenge: Develop a technology solution that promotes and/or enhances the fight against breast cancer.
+Develop a technology solution that promotes and/or enhances the fight against breast cancer. #HackForPink

+# Our Solution
-Solution: A web application that streamlines the patient journey in getting a mammogram
+EZCheck, a web application that streamlines the patient journey in getting a mammogram and makes finding personalized and up-to-date resources easier

 ## Running this App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).